Out-of-distribution forgetting: vulnerability of continual learning to intra-class distribution shift: Out-of-distribution Forgetting

 \section{Out-of-distribution Forgetting}

-The data used for training and later testing in each CL task is usually assumed to be sampled from the same distribution.
-However, this is hardly the case in the real world.
-The data distribution may have intentionally or accidentally changed in the referring stage after various periods since the learning stage. \textbf{NOTE} that we are not discussing the distribution shifts between the previous task (\eg task $1$) and the later task (\eg task 2).
-We focus on the intra-class distribution shift in a specific task (\eg only in task 1 at different time steps).
+In CL tasks, it's typically assumed that training and subsequent testing data are drawn from the same distribution.
+However, this distribution may shift, either intentionally or accidentally, as time progresses after the learning stage.
+It's crucial to note that our discussion does not revolve around distribution shifts between sequential tasks (e.g., task 1 to task 2).
+Instead, we concentrate on the often-overlooked intra-class distribution shifts within a single task (e.g., task 1 at varying time steps).
+It sets our research apart from the bulk of existing studies.

-Previous researches on CL barely consider this situation within a dynamic circumstance, nor measures how such a shift in data distribution would have influenced the performance of the designed CL algorithm.
-In this section, we will show the influence of OODF, \textit{i.e.}, the catastrophic forgetting caused by the distribution shift in data between the training and inferring phases, on the artificial neural network with the mainstream CL algorithms.
+In this section, we will show the influence of OODF, i.e., the catastrophic forgetting caused by the distribution shift in data between the training and inferring phases, on the artificial neural network with the mainstream CL algorithms.
 Firstly, we will introduce the learning paradigm and experiment procedure of the CL task considering OODF.
 Next, we will evaluate OODF on various mainstream CL strategies and compare the conditions with joint learning.
 Finally, we will analyze the key factors that determine the extent of the influence of OODF.